Manhattan Project: Weapon design

 The ultimate task of the metallurgists was to determine how to cast plutonium into a sphere.
 The difficulties became apparent when attempts to measure the density of plutonium gave inconsistent results.
-At first contamination was believed to be the cause, but it was soon determined that there were multiple allotropes of plutonium.
+At first contamination was suspected, but it was soon determined that there were multiple allotropes of plutonium.
 The brittle α phase that exists at room temperature changes to the plastic β phase at higher temperatures.
 Attention then shifted to the even more malleable δ phase that normally exists in the 300 °C to 450 °C range.
 It was found that this was stable at room temperature when alloyed with aluminum, but aluminum emits neutrons when bombarded with alpha particles, which would exacerbate the pre-ignition problem.
-The metallurgists then hit upon a plutonium-gallium alloy, which stabilized the δ phase and could be hot pressed into the desired spherical shape.
+The metallurgists then hit upon using a plutonium-gallium alloy, which stabilized the δ phase and could be hot pressed into the desired spherical shape.
 As plutonium was found to corrode readily, the sphere was coated with nickel.

 The work proved dangerous.
-By the end of the war, half the experienced chemists and metallurgists had to be removed from work with plutonium when unacceptably high levels of the element appeared in their urine.
+By the end of the war, half the chemists and metallurgists had to be removed from work with plutonium when unacceptably high levels of the element was detected in their urine.
 A minor fire at Los Alamos in January 1945 led to a fear that a fire in the plutonium laboratory might contaminate the whole town, and Groves authorized the construction of a new facility for plutonium chemistry and metallurgy, which became known as the DP-site.
 The hemispheres for the first plutonium pit (or core) were produced and delivered on 2 July 1945.
 Three more hemispheres followed on 23 July and were delivered three days later.

+In contrast to the plutonium Fat Man, the uranium gun-type Little Boy weapon was straightforward if not trivial to design.
+Overall responsibility for it was assigned to Parsons's Ordnance (O) Division, with the design, development, and technical work at Los Alamos consolidated under Lieutenant Commander Francis Birch's group.
+The gun-type design now had to work with enriched uranium only, and this allowed the design to be greatly simplified.
+A high-velocity gun was no longer required, and a simpler weapon was substituted.

+Research into the Super was also pursued, although it was considered secondary to the development of a fission bomb.
+The effort was directed by Teller, who was its most enthusiastic proponent.
+The F-1 (Super) Group calculated that burning 1 m3 of liquid deuterium would release the energy of 10 MtTNT, enough to devastate 1000 sqmi.
+In a final report on the Super in June 1946, Teller remained upbeat about the prospect of it being successfully developed, although that opinion was not universal.